Last updated: 11 August 2020

 The PDSA treats animals that belong to owners who get financial help from certain state benefits like Housing Benefit or Council Tax support.

-Usually the PDSA provide free vet care if on benefits, but ask anyone whose pet receives free treatment to make a voluntarily donation towards the cost, as the charity does not receive any government funding.
+Usually the PDSA provides free vet care if on benefits, but ask anyone whose pet receives free treatment to make a voluntary donation towards the cost, as the charity does not receive any government funding.